epotheke/epotheke-sdk/README.md

 Since it is implemented by a consumer of the sdk, it has full control of how the process is presented to the user etc.

 `PrescriptionProtocol` allows to call `requestPrescriptions()` which fetches available Prescriptions for registered eGK cards in the session.

-For cleanup resources `close()` close can be called on the instance of epotheke.

 Note: On android a consuming app hast to ensure that intents in `onNewIntent()` function is handed to the `AndroidTerminalFactory` to allow reading eGK cards via NFC.
 Filtering for appropriate tags and switching managing the NFC stack is done in the sdk.